MarcKaufmann/congame/README.md

 ## Acknowledgement

-The creation of this software was supported by Central European University (CEU).
+The creation of this software was supported by Közép-Európai Egyetem (KEE) and Central European University GmbH (CEU GmbH).

 ## License